 Varsha Yajman (Australian)

 Varsha is a university student and climate advocate.
 She has been an organiser for School Strike for Climate and was the 2020 NSW Schools Coordinator for the AYCC.
 Seeing the inadequacy of climate action being taken sparked her passion to engage in an intersectional movement that is not only about fighting for climate action but climate justice.

 Daisy Jeffrey (Australian)

-Daisy Jeffrey is a high school student and organiser in the school climate strikes, one of which was one of the largest protests in Australian history, galvanising over 300,000 people to demand climate action.
+Daisy Jeffrey is a university student and organiser in the school climate strikes, one of which was one of the largest protests in Australian history, galvanising over 300,000 people to demand climate action.
 Daisy is also a fierce champion for gender equality.
 She is the author of On Hope.